dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 The relevant tools and workflows for both CWL and WDL can be found in the following Git
 repository: https://github.com/dockstore-testing/md5sum-checker

-The following sections will use CWL in its examples.
-The same instructions apply equally to WDL.
-This table contains the WDL equivalents:
+Although the next sections of this document will focus on just the CWL for the sake of simplicity, the same logic applies to the WDL.
+A table of the WDL and CWL counterparts follows.

 +-----------------------------+-------------------------------------+-----------------------------------------+
 | File Type                   | CWL                                 | WDL                                     |